Database

-Terminology and overview
+Terminology

-Formally, a "database" refers to a set of related data accessed through the use of a "database management system" (DBMS), which is an integrated set of computer software that allows users to interact with one or more databases and provides access to all of the data contained in the database (although restrictions may exist that limit access to particular data).
+Formally, a database refers to a set of related data accessed through the use of a database management system (DBMS), which is an integrated set of computer software that allows users to interact with one or more databases and provides access to all of the data contained in the database (although restrictions may exist that limit access to particular data).
 The DBMS provides various functions that allow entry, storage and retrieval of large quantities of information and provides ways to manage how that information is organized.

 Because of the close relationship between them, the term "database" is often used casually to refer to both a database and the DBMS used to manipulate it.

 Outside the world of professional information technology, the term database is often used to refer to any collection of related data (such as a spreadsheet or a card index) as size and usage requirements typically necessitate use of a database management system.

-Existing DBMSs provide various functions that allow management of a database and its data which can be classified into four main functional groups: